(1) An employment tribunal has, subject to section 121, jurisdiction to determine a complaint relating to—

 (2) An employment tribunal has jurisdiction to determine an application by a responsible person (as defined by section 61) for a declaration as to the rights of that person and a worker in relation to a dispute about the effect of a non-discrimination rule.

-(3) An employment tribunal also has jurisdiction to determine an application by the trustees or managers of an occupational pension
+(3) An employment tribunal also has jurisdiction to determine an application by the trustees or managers of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.